BSc (Hons) Computer Security

 Your study involves 16 hours of lectures, tutorials and practical sessions each week.
 You also need to spend an extra four hours per week, per module, doing coursework, general reading and other preparation.

 Types of assessment include examinations, coursework and problem-based exercises based on real-life scenarios.

-As part of your BSc (Hons) Computer Security degree, we strongly recommend you spend up to a year working in industry in the UK or abroad.
+As part of your Computer Security course, we strongly recommend you spend up to a year working in industry in the UK or abroad.
 As well as an opportunity to use your knowledge in the real world, work experience will boost your CV and can even lead directly to employment.

 Our cyber security facilities include a suite of computer labs, a seminar room, a dedicated server room equipped with the latest high-powered kit, and a brand new forensic investigation lab where you can run a diagnostic of a computer hard disk under digital microscopes.